craftcms/docs/docs/cloud/launch-checklist.md

 ### Domain Validation

 This is typically the most volatile part of connecting a domain to Cloud—so make sure you’ve started the process by [adding the validation records](domains.md#adding-a-domain) to your DNS provider as soon as you know where the site will live.
-Don’t worry—validating a domain won't automatically send traffic to Cloud!
+Don’t worry—validating a domain won’t automatically send traffic to Cloud!

 ### TTL